cortex-lab/phy/design/merge-view-architecture.md

 ## 9. Incremental migration plan

+This section preserves the original implementation sequence.
+Maintenance changes do not need to restart these phases; use the affected contracts and the regression strategy in section 10.
+Deferred work is recorded in section 12.

 Each phase should leave the repository testable and avoid combining broad behavioral changes with mechanical moves.